Russ76/Diffbot_results/README.md

 So many changes!
 I will post new photos soon.
 Trying to stream video back to Oculus Quest 2 VR headset from the ZED.
 Tilting and turning the head will control camera pan & tilt.
 Will use Unity, ROS, and ZED.

+Use the Teensy/Saber code if you're using the Sabertooth.
+This board has its own method of serial control and it works very well.
+The Teensy doesn't need any changing of Cmd/Vel ROS message, it converts this itself into motor controls.
+Therefore this unit makes for responsive and accurate control.